Sons of the Holy Family: Mission and charism

 Priests of the congregation describe themselves as "witnesses and apostles of the mystery of Nazareth," by which is meant a contemplation of the so-called "hidden years" of Jesus Christ, during which he lived in the family home in Nazareth and was obedient to Mary and Joseph.
 As such, the congregation's stated charism is to "promote devotion to the Holy Family and to foster true Christian family life."
 The congregation aims to achieve this goal through educating and forming young people and building up families.

 Notable members

 Saints and Blessed members

-Besides the founder, Saint Joseph Manyanet, other members of the Congregation are in the process to be canonized.
+Besides the founder, Saint Joseph Manyanet, other members of the congregation are in the process of being canonized.